 Raccoons are about the same size as a domestic cat, though they are generally somewhat larger.
-And there are videos on YouTube, one of which is shown below, documenting the fact that a male raccoon will mount and mate with a cat.
+And there are videos on YouTube (such as this one), documenting the fact that wild male raccoons will voluntarily mate with cats.

 Cats have also been known to nurse baby raccoons (see video below).
 Under such circumstances, the baby coons would probably become imprinted on cats, so that they would be sexually attracted to cats when they reached maturity.
 (Imprinting is a widespread phenomenon in mammals and birds.)